Diversity in swimming: Legal end of segregation

-White Flight
+White flight

 Despite this judicial decision and government legislation, because many pools were unofficially segregated through violence and intimidation by white swimmers, the issue of access for the Black community in many ways persisted.
-Desegregation often brought intense racial conflict at pools so sometimes Blacks were not admitted on the grounds that their use would cause “disorder” among pool goers.
+Desegregation often brought intense racial conflict at pools so sometimes Blacks were not admitted on the grounds that their use would cause "disorder" among pool goers.
 In addition, instead of participating in integrated swimming, whites fled in mass numbers to the newly developed suburbs home to their private home pools and extensive aquatic facilities provided by their expensive, member-only country clubs.
 For example, the average number of daily white swimmers at a pool in Druid Park, Baltimore plummeted from 775 swimmers in 1955 to just six swimmers in 1956 post desegregation.
 This retreat marked a new private pool building boom that took place during the 1950s and 1960s which was almost exclusively accessible to whites.
 The boom included the construction of thousands of house pools and private swim clubs in suburban America.
-During the mass construction of private pools, the Federal Housing Administration openly discouraged the building of public pools, which were most accessible to Black and lower class Americans, but encouraged private pools, which were solely available to wealthy whites living in the suburbs.
+During the mass construction of private pools, the Federal Housing Administration openly discouraged the building of public pools, which were most accessible to Black and lower-class Americans, but encouraged private pools, which were solely available to wealthy whites living in the suburbs.

-Closure of Public Pools in American Cities

 Private club memberships and home pools were exclusively available to wealthy, mainly white, Americans and their departure of the cities left the state of public pools uncertain.
 Without white Americans flocking to the pools for exercise and on hot summer days, there was no longer an urgent need for public pools.
 Cities closed and defunded pools altogether leaving almost no pools for the millions of Blacks concentrated in American cities.

 Palmer v.
 Thompson

 The Supreme Court case Palmer v.
-Thompson addressed the issue of shutting down public pools - the only pools accessible to the poor- post desegregation.
+Thompson addressed the issue of shutting down public pools—the only pools accessible to the poor—post desegregation.
 The case involved the city of Jackson, Mississippi closing four public pools and transferring the fifth to the YMCA, which was only available to whites.
-In 1971, the court ruled that the city government could choose to not operate their desegregated facilities if the decision appeared neutral at face value and they are spreading “equal damage” on each person in the area.
+In 1971, the court ruled that the city government could choose to not operate their desegregated facilities if the decision appeared neutral at face value and they are spreading "equal damage" on each person in the area.
 However, in reality the damage was not equal: the city closed all of the public pools that were affordable to lower income residents whom were largely composed of Black Americans.